NaUKMA-NIT-20/GuessMyPassBackend/docs/api.md

 ##  Status Codes

-Gophish returns the following status codes in its API:
+API returns the following status codes in its API:

 | Status Code | Description |
 | :--- | :--- |